gurock/trcli/README.md

 In addition to project-level labels, the TestRail CLI also supports **test case label management** through the `labels cases` command.
 This functionality allows you to assign labels to specific test cases and filter test cases by their labels, providing powerful organization and filtering capabilities for your test suite.

 ###### Test Case Label Features
-- **Add labels to test cases**: Apply existing or new labels to one or multiple test cases
+- **Add labels to test cases**: Apply existing or new labels to one or multiple test cases (supports multiple labels per command)
 - **Get labels assigned to test cases**: View all labels currently assigned to specific test cases
 - **List test cases by labels**: Find test cases that have specific labels applied
+- **Multiple labels support**: Add multiple labels in a single command using comma separation
 - **Automatic label creation**: Labels are created automatically if they don't exist when adding to cases
 - **Maximum label validation**: Enforces TestRail's limit of 10 labels per test case
 - **Flexible filtering**: Search by label ID or title